rook/rook/design/object-bucket/object-bucket.md

 ## Glossary

 - Admin: A Kubernetes cluster administrator with RBAC permissions to instantiate and control access to cluster storage.
-The admin will use provision object stores via CephObjectStore custom resources and create StorageClasses to enable user access.
+The admin will provision object stores via CephObjectStore custom resources and create StorageClasses to enable user access.
 - User: A Kubernetes cluster user with limited permissions, typically confined to CRUD operations on Kubernetes objects within a single namespace.
 The user will request Ceph Object buckets by instantiating ObjectBucketClaims.
 - ObjectBucketClaim: a namespaced, user facing Custom Resource Definition representing a request for a dynamically created bucket (similar in use to PersistentVolumeClaims).
 ObjectBucketClaims reference a StorageClass whose _provisioner:_ field contains the name of an object store provisioner capable of dynamically provisioning buckets.
 ObjectBucketClaims serve to abstract the underlying object store provider from the user.
 - ObjectBucket: a non-namespace, admin facing Custom Resource Definition representing the fulfillment of a user request for a dynamically created bucket in an existing object store (similar in use to PersistentVolumes).
 ObjectBuckets serve to provide discrete information about the bucket and object store provider to admins.